OpenMORDM/OpenMORDM/OpenMORDM/README.md

     * `sudo ln -fs clang llvm-gcc-4.2`
     * `sudo ln -fs clang++ llvm-g++-4.2`
 * When running the Shiny web visualizations, we must set `options(rgl.useNULL=TRUE)`.
 This is required to run on headless systems.
 If you try to run `mordm.plot` and do not see the 3D window, you may need to restart R, set `options(rgl.useNULL=FALSE)`, then `library(OpenMORDM)`.
+* CRAN occasionally removes packages if they are not updated to satisfy changes to R.  This recently happened to rdyncall.
+If you find a package is missing and can not be installed, search CRAN for the package (e.g., [rdyncall](http://cran.r-project.org/web/packages/rdyncall/index.html)), download the archived version, and use `install_local("C:/path/to/package.tar.gz")`.